28th October 2011

 So how does the taskbar work?
 From memory, I'd say:

-Taskbar: A bar of program icons, which, with a single click, will bring the corresponding program to the front and it will become active, so that we can use it.
+Taskbar: A bar of program icons, which, with a single click, will bring the corresponding program to the front and it will become active.

 But is that right?